rico345100/proc-repeat/readme.md

 ### (1.0.3) asFormat(string writeFormat)
-Format to write as file.
+Set format to write as a file.
 Valid values are 'json' and 'text'.
+Default is 'json'.

 ```javascript
 repeat('ls -al').saveAsFileTo(__dirname).asFormat('text')